Advertisement

 Meat, dairy, fish and animal products

 If, like many of us, you have friends and family already putting in their orders for stocks of jamón serrano, know that the rules on bringing meat, dairy, fish and other animal products into the UK are relatively relaxed.
-You can bring in meat, fish, dairy and other animal products as long as they’re from the EU, so your jamón and Manchego cheese is safe.
+You can bring in meat, fish, dairy and other animal products as long as they’re from the EU, so your jamón and Manchego cheese are safe.

 A leg of jamón serrano can be an excellent Christmas gift, but it might not fit in your lugagge or get past customs.
 Photo: Ben Kerckx/Pixabay